 Effective March 1, 2001, individuals may be reimbursed up to \$2,000 per test for VA-approved licensing and certification programs.
-For correspondence courses and flight training, the MGIB entitlement is charged at the rate of one month for each \$2,050.00 paid.
+As of October 1, 2022, correspondence courses are paid at 55 percent and flight training at 60 percent of the approved charges.